Welcome to the 2020 Official Homepage of K.C. Fung!!

 I got my B.A. (with Honors) from Swarthmore College and my Ph.D. from the University of Wisconsin-Madison.
 For the past decade, I have been and continue to be a Visiting Professor at the University of Hong Kong (HKU).

-Based on University of California rules, regulations and procedures, I was legally promoted to a Full Professor in 1998.
 Since my full professorship, I have been officially evaluated by the Department of Economics and the University of California, Santa Cruz 5 different times.
 Evaluations by the University of California are based on research, teaching and service.
 All my evaluations led to normal or above normal merit pay increases.
 My last official evaluation was successfully completed in February 2016.

 In 2010, I co-organized an academic conference at Stanford University (Palo Alto, California).
 At Stanford, I taught a Ph.D. course on international trade theory, an upper division undergraduate course on international trade and international finance, an upper division undergraduate course on the Japanese economy and a writing-intensive undergraduate course on public policy in the United States.
 I also served as a Dissertation Committee Member for a Stanford Ph.D. student.